Open-source shape optimization for isogeometric shells using FEniCS and OpenMDAO: Optimization formulations

 \subsection{Treatment of surface intersections}

 CAD geometries are typically modeled by multiple NURBS patches for real-world shell structures.
-The multi-patch NURBS-based geometries exhibit intersections between patches, where displacement and angular compatibilities need to be maintained during structural analysis to glue the patches together.
+The multi-patch NURBS-based geometries exhibit intersections between patches, where displacement and angular compatibility needs to be maintained during structural analysis to glue the patches together.
 An illustrative example of two shell patches with one intersection is depicted in Figure \ref{fig:shell-coupling}.
-Additionally, it is crucial to preserve compatibility at the patch intersections during shape updates in the optimization loop so that the optimized shell structures will not improperly separate or become unrealistic structures.
+Additionally, it is crucial to preserve compatibility at patch intersections during shape updates in the optimization loop so that the optimized shell structures will not improperly separate or result in unrealistic structures.
 The following sections discuss the methods used to handle shape optimization for shell structures consisting of multiple spline patches.